 For most of us, a great night’s sleep usually starts with hopping into a dreamily plush bed with plenty of soft, fluffy pillows and piles of warm, cozy blankets.

 It all sounds pretty perfect, right?
-After all, a comfortable environment is essential for achieving the deepest, most refreshing sleep possible.
+After all, a comfortable environment is essential for achieving the best quality, most refreshing sleep possible.
 So why does this ideal scenario sometimes fall short of delivering the restful sleep of your dreams?

 Weirdly, it might have something to do with those piles of blankets.
 Even though they make you feel nice and toasty when you first snuggle up, all that heat could actually be wrecking your sleep.